JDBC Driver

 |

-The driver will show column decimal data types of a result set that can be converted to integer types as int or longint.
-Default: 1 |
+When enabled, the driver will convert column decimal data types of a result set into integer types such as int or longint.

 encryption